A relative approach to opinion formation: Model

-Equation (\ref{eq_ROM_description}) reveals that the DeGroot model and the relative opinion model are based on a similar mechanism of iterated weighting.
-However, there are substantial differences, primarily due to the fact that in the relative opinion framework we allow entries of $A$ to be negative.
-As a consequence, the models differ in that the relative opinion model allows for repulsive forces, while the DeGroot model does not.
-Furthermore, within the relative opinion framework two parameters play an important role in explaining the model's asymptotic behavior: {\it attentiveness} and {\it degree of persistence}.
-Here the attentiveness is the total ``budget" of susceptibility weights each agent has to distribute among all agents, i.e., the sum of the entries of the agent's row in the matrix $A$.
-In DeGroot's absolute opinion model each row of $A$ sums to 1, whereas in our relative opinion model it can sum to any arbitrary number.
+In this subsection we introduce the terminologies (positive) \textit{attentiveness} and \textit{degree of persistence} which are important parameters in explaining the dynamics of the relative opinion model in the long run, as shown in Section \ref{section_analysis}.
+Attentiveness is the total ``budget" of susceptibility weights each agent has to distribute among all agents, i.e., the sum of the entries of the agent's row in the matrix $A$.
+In DeGroot's absolute opinion model each row of $A$ sums to 1, and in the discrete-time Altafini model the sum of the absolute entries of each row sums to 1.
+In our relative opinion model we allow the sum to be any arbitrary number.

 Here it is borne in mind that a negative row sum is, from an interpretation perspective, implausible.
 A negative row sum represents an agent that is influenced negatively by the opinion of the entire population on aggregate (including herself).
 As a consequence, even when the population is in consensus, the agent's opinion changes sign after one time period.
-This situation is uncommon, hence we will typically think of the row sums as positive numbers, which in the sequel we will assume.
+This situation is not meaningful theoretically or empirically, hence we will typically think of the row sums as positive numbers ($\sum_j a_{ij} > 0, \, i=1, \ldots,N$), which we will assume from here on.
+We call the assumption of each agent having positive attentiveness, the \textit{positive attentiveness} assumption.

 An agent's attentiveness reflects the relative importance she assigns to the topic under consideration.
 The other important agent characteristic is the degree of persistence, describing the degree up to which an agent sticks to her own opinion from the previous time period, reflecting the level of resistance against opinion change.
 In a sense, the degree of persistence is indicative of the tendency to always take into account a fixed initial opinion value as in \citep{Friedkin1990}.
 In Section \ref{section_analysis} it is shown how the population's attentiveness and degree of persistence are important parameters in explaining the asymptotic dynamics in the relative opinion model.
 The formal definitions of the two notions are as follows.